 - “Looking forward to meeting for you here in X”

 - “Don’t miss this amazing opportunity to know… ”

 - “If you want to learn and have fun in X, this guruwalk is for you!”

 - “Join my tour and discover what…”

 4. Additional details

 In most cases, you don’t need to put anything after the third point.
-Sometimes, depending on your tour or your city, you have to specify some more details.
+Don’t forget that the goal of the description is to sell!
+We recommend to put all additional details, that don’t help that goal (Recommended shoes / clothes,…) in the automatic welcome message that is sent once the booking is done.
+However sometimes, depending on your tour or your city, you have to specify some more details.

 - If you have to pay something extra: a transport, a museum ticket, a meal, … You must mention it and put the price of everything.

 - Put YouTube videos.
 People like it very much!
 It has a great impact on travelers to see images and videos of the tour.
 In addition, Google likes to provide value to the user, and it will help your tour to rank better.